 Architecture dating back to colonial days and famous historical figures paint the picture of Tenterfield - a New England town steeped in history.
 It boasts activities and things to see and do that other towns of its size and profile can only dream of.

 The Tenterfield Saddler (High Street), is an fascinating place to visit to step back in time and admire the leather-making and tradition of this town icon.
 There has only been five saddlers since 1870.
 Needless to say, this is the same name as the iconic song that Peter Allen composed and sang.
 Tenterfield is the birth place of Peter Allen and the Tenterfield Saddler retail shop is an excellent place to visit.

 The Sir Henry Parkes School of Arts Museum features a significant collection of Federation memorabilia.
 The Centenary Cottage Museum consists of the Cottage Museum, General Sir Harry Chauvel Gallery, Petrie Pioneer Cottage and various examples of machinery from a bygone era.
 The Tenterfield Railway Museum is a rare survival of something that was once common through NSW.
 It is an almost intact 19th century railway precinct.
 Many of the original features are still in working order.

-There are many National Parks which offer great walks and our famous granite rock known as Bald Rock, which is a great climb.
+There are many National Parks which offer diverse walks, plus our world-renowned granite monolith known as Bald Rock, which is a fascinating climb.